Care Homes, Relationships and Communities

 - Group activities and collaborations aimed to facilitate the involvement and engagement of the whole community to the life of the care home.

-At the first Local Network meeting, Local Network Members discussed the evidence review and their experiences of care home, relationships, and community.
+At the first Local Network meeting, Local Network Members discussed the evidence review and their experiences of care home, relationships, and communities.
+See the tab below to see some of the themes explored:

 Feedback